Milwaukee-Robotics-Academy/2024-swerve/README.md

+# FRC Code for team 8802 - Milwaukee United.

+This is based on the example and library from YAGSL:

 # Yet Another Generic Swerve Library (YAGSL) Example project

 YAGSL is intended to be an easy implementation of a generic swerve drive that should work for most